heiko-henrich/nutor/README.md

 with the support of Apples native NSDocument class (version support) and extensibility by Nu itself.

+Features of the NuCodeEditor class are
+* syntax highlighting
+* immediate auto indentation
+* easy and semi-automatic parentheses handling ("smart parens")
+* highlighting of syntax errors and exceptions
+* changing numeric values by dragging
+* editing colors values with th cocoa color panel
+* coloring of list levels (looks kind of weired)
+* presenting intemediate evaluation results within the source code (experimental)
+* "live evaluation": execution of code while still typing (see examples folder / also highly experimental)

 There are some additions to the syntax of Nu, which are just experiments, some more, some less useful.
+I like the dot syntax very much, which basically works the same as in objective c 2.0.
-Press the help button in Nutor.app to see more.
+Press the help button in Nutor.app to see more of this.
 Also there are some examples in the editor directory.
 The header files give you some background information.

-Some experiments are inspired by live programming, notabley promoted by Bret Victor (Inventing on principle) and Chris Granger (light table).
+Some of these experiments are inspired by live programming, notabley promoted by Bret Victor (Inventing on principle) and Chris Granger (light table).

 ###The source